update-readme/update-readme/README.md

 module.exports.section = 'installation'
 ```

 Is that flexible enough or is that too restrictive?
+We could do a config file or something...

 ## License